Cap-go/docs/src/content/docs/upgrade/from-v2-to-v3.md

 ---
-title: "a"
+title: "From V2 to V3"
+sidebar:
+  order: 3
 ---
-# From V2 to V3

 This documentation will explain how to upgrade to the version 3 of auto-update.